globalprivacycontrol/landing-page/content/faq.md

 acts as a mechanism that websites can use to indicate they support the specification.

+GPC is technology-agnostic and applies across platforms, including mobile and smart platforms (for example, apps, smart TVs, and other connected devices).
+It is not limited to any one tracking technology and covers mechanisms such as cookies, local storage, pixels, device identifiers, and device fingerprinting.

 ---WhoIsGPC
 title: Who is supporting the development of GPC?